 3. Sum of Present Value

-After combining the two concepts, we can see that future demand for oil has already been met in today’s price and that we would never really run out.
-And if people did think we could run out of it, then they would save it and sell it after “oil ran out”.
+After combining the two concepts, we can see that we already been the future demand for oil at today’s price and that we would never really run out.
+And if people did think we could run out of it, then they would save it and sell it after “oil ran out.”
 And everyone would do that to the point that we would never actually run out.